Looking for your next adventure fix? Look no further than Wild Swimming.

-Dry Robe is the brand name the product is just a wearable towel/coat.
+Dry Robe is the brand name, the product is just a wearable towel/fleece-lined coat.

-She's wearing non of these below but check out that hat.
+She's wearing none of these below but check out that hat.

 Swimming caps make you more visible, which is especially important if there are boats around but are also useful for drawing attention to you even when not.

 Remember the golden rule of swim hats - go bright or go home - red is best but any bright colour will do.

 Boots and gloves can be great when the water is verging on frozen.
 However, they do create drag and many swimmers dislike them.

 Wearing something on your feet can be great for exploring new areas that you aren't yet sure about.
 They also come into their own when swimming with dangerous creepy crawlies and fish (like the weaver fish)

 You may have noticed the massive rise in surfers around the UK using earplugs, or maybe not.
 They are great for preventing infections, which are most common in colder water.

 They are designed to let sound in but not water.

 We like the Putty Buddies Floating Silicone Surf Earplugs.
 But most pairs should get the job done.